arashnrim/dashboard/README.md

 ## Contributing
 For contributors (project members), before making any contributions to the project, be sure to read the [Contributing file](https://github.com/arashnrim/Liste/blob/main/CONTRIBUTING.md) for the standardisation of style.

+## Installing

+### This program requires the following to be installed:
+- Python (tested only ≥ 3.6.8)
+- Terminal (pre-installed on macOS)

+### Running the Program
+Due to some limitations on IDLE, the program cannot be run on it.
+Instead, use the Terminal:

+1. At the location of the Python installation (usually at `/Applications/Python <version>/`), open and execute the "Install Certificates.command" file.
+2. To use the feature on the radio, install the Chrome drivers at `/usr/local/bin/`.
+3. Navigate to the project directory: `cd /path/to/dashboard` (where `/path/to/dashboard` is replaced with the path to the folder)/
+4. Install required modules: `pip3 install -r requirements.txt`